 INTRODUCTION

-The pathogenesis of Crohn’s disease (CD), one of the major inflammatory bowel diseases (IBD) together with ulcerative colitis (UC), has been extensively investigated.
+The pathogenesis of Crohn’s disease (CD), one of the major inflammatory bowel diseases together with ulcerative colitis, has been extensively investigated.
 It is generally accepted that both genetic and environmental factors contribute to the etiology of the disease.
-In CD patients, strong associations between genes involved in maintaining intestinal barrier function, epithelial anti- microbial defence, innate immune regulation, reactive oxygen species (ROS) generation, autophagy, and metabolic pathways have been identified[1,2].
+In CD patients, strong associations between genes involved in maintaining intestinal barrier function, epithelial anti- microbial defense, innate immune regulation, reactive oxygen species generation, autophagy and metabolic pathways have been identified[1,2].

-Environmental risk factors involved in the progression of the disease include smoking, low-fiber and high-carbohydrate diet, gut microbiota (GM) alteration, and treatments with antibiotics or non-steroidal anti-inflammatory drugs[3].
+Environmental risk factors involved in the progression of the disease include smoking, low-fiber and high-carbohydrate diet, gut microbiota (GM) alteration and treatments with antibiotics or non-steroidal anti-inflammatory drugs[3].

 CD is characterized by a transmural inflammation which can potentially affect any segment of the gastrointestinal tract[4].
 However, recent studies reported a selective location in the terminal ileum in 50% of the patients and location in the colonic district in 20% of the patients.
 Ileum and colon district were involved in the remaining 30% of the patients.
-A different clinical course and surgery requirement was reported according to disease’s localization but currently the reasons underlying the differences in the clinical course have not been defined.
+A different clinical course and surgery requirement was reported according to disease localization, but currently the reasons underlying the differences in the clinical course have not been defined.
 In addition, the immunological pathways involved in colonic inflammation are different from those involved in ileal inflammation[5].

 The mutual interplay between GM and the immune system is involved in the pathogenesis and prognosis of intestinal diseases[6] as the GM is a key modulator of intestinal inflammation[7].
-In CD patients, a reduced GM diversity and lower bacterial load in inflamed vs non-inflamed tissues was observed[8].
-In addition, several evidences report that the small bowel is responsible for the systemic tolerance towards microbes.
-A recent study revealed that the ileum harbors a distinctive niche of the GM that differs more from the colonic[9].
+In CD patients, a reduced GM diversity and lower bacterial load in inflamed versus non-inflamed tissues was observed[8].
+In addition, the small bowel is responsible for the systemic tolerance towards microbes.
+A recent study revealed that the ileum harbors a distinctive niche of the GM that differs from the colonic[9].
 This different GM composition could be attributed to the activation of distinctive immunological pathways.

 In the present study, we used the multiplex gene assay[10,11] to analyze surgical specimens of CD patients with prevalent ileal localization.